-- 10. Self-reflection, through the use of personal journals and shared experiences, and the critical examination of standards of practice and practice issues develops attributes of caring essential to the psychiatric nursing role.
+- 9. Teaching/learning principles and strategies are an essential aspect of health promotion and assist to maximize health in persons within families, groups and communities. - 10.
+Self-reflection, through the use of personal journals and shared experiences, and the critical examination of standards of practice and practice issues develops attributes of caring essential to the psychiatric nursing role.
 Professional caring enables students to become totally present with persons in situations. - 11.
-Professional accountability and responsibility within psychiatric nursing practice is guided by the RPNABC Standards of Practice and the Code of Ethics.
-Knowledge of legal and ethical requirements such as documentation, rights and responsibilities, legislative acts which govern care, and adherence to principles of safe practice are components of psychiatric nursing practice.
-Professional accountability and responsibility also includes evaluating one's performance and identifying learning needs. - 12.
+Professional accountability and responsibility within psychiatric nursing practice is directed by the RPNABC Standards of Practice and the Code of Ethics.
+Knowledge of legal and ethical requirements, rights and responsibilities, and legislation acts guide psychiatric nursing practice.
+Ongoing self-evaluation and life long learning are part of professional accountability. - 12.
 Collaboration with the health care team is maintained through articulating the student role, understanding the roles of health team members and participating as a team member.
 The psychiatric nursing role has interdependent and independent functions within the health care team.
 Utilization of knowledge of group roles and tasks facilitates collaboration with peers and coworkers in the practice setting. - 13.
+Leadership and advocacy involves knowledge of health promotion, the change process, organizational cultures and political systems. - 14.
 Knowledge of the communities that the person functions in facilitates the utilization of relevant resources in the community to assist persons with episodic health challenges within families and groups to promote maximal health and return to the community.